 Tire pressure that is too low for your weight and the riding conditions can cause a puncture of the tube by allowing the tire to deform sufficiently to pinch the inner tube between the rim and the riding surface.
+This may also result in rim damage.

 CAUTION: Pencil type automotive tire gauges can be inaccurate and should not be relied upon for consistent, accurate pressure readings.
-Instead, use a high quality dial gauge.
+Instead, use a high quality dial or digital gauge.